-Water Feature Minimum ER Width Notes Reservoirs & Regulated Lakes 30 m from right of way or easement boundary A regulated lake is a lake where water levels are established to a predetermined elevation and actively managed through use of a licensing requirement (e.g. to pump water into the water body).
+Notes A regulated lake is a lake where water levels are established to a predetermined elevation and actively managed through use of a licensing requirement (e.g. to pump water into the water body).
+On controlled lakes, 30 m from sill elevation of licensed control structure.
+Wet meadow zone can be extensive in some situations, and in these instances the ER should be wide enough to preserve ecological function.
+See additional requirements for hazardous lands.
+Use bylaw to regulate tree cutting within a defined distance from feature to maintain riparian vegetation and drainage.
+Water Feature Minimum ER Width Notes Reservoirs & Regulated Lakes 30 m from right of way or easement boundary A regulated lake is a lake where water levels are established to a predetermine elevation and actively managed through use of a licensing requirement (e.g. to pump water into the water body).
 Lake (natural & controlled) 30 m from natural boundary On controlled lakes, 30 m from sill elevation of licensed control structure.
-Swamp/wetland Variable, include wet meadow Wet meadow zone can be extensive in some situations, and in these instances zone the ER should be wide enough to preserve ecological function.
-Large River ( $\geq 15$ m width) 30+ m See additional requirements for hazardous lands.
-Small River/Large Steam (6-15 m) 15 m See additional requirements for hazardous lands.
-Medium Stream (3 - 6 m) 10 m See additional requirements for hazardous lands.
-Small Stream ( $\leq 3$ m) 6 m See additional requirements for hazardous lands.
-Ephemeral watercourse (no defined channel) 0 m Use by law to regulate tree cutting within a defined distance from feature to maintain riparian vegetation and drainage.
-Braided Stream 10 m from outside boundary of active floodway Sustainable Resource Development views the term "sv yegetation (i.e. wetlands or peatlands). wamp" to mean any area with hydrolog Sustainable Resource Development views the term "swamp" to mean any area with hydrological conditions of sufficient duration to have developed saturated soils and hydrophytic regetation (i.e. wetlands or peatlands). - In addition to the recommended EK width for the wate r feature itself, associated landscape fe - In addition to the recommended EK width for the water reature itself, associated landscape reatures may require the EK width to be modified to factor in additional inherent hazards to development.
+Swamp/wetland1 Variable, include wet meadow Wet meadow zone can be extensive in some situations, and in these instances the ER should be wide enough to preserve ecological function.
+Jame Ferry (≥ 15m width) 15 m See additional requirements for hazardous lands.
+Small River/Large Steam (6-15 m) 10 m See additional requirements for hazardous lands.
+Small Stream (≤ 3 m) 6 m See additional requirements for hazardous lands.
+Small Stream (≤ 3 m) 0 m See additional requirements for hazardous lands.
+Stream (≤ 3 m) 0 m from outside boundary of active floodway Use bylaw to regulate tree cutting within a defined distance from feature to maintain riparian vegetation and drainage.

+vegetation (i.e. wetlands or peatlands).

+2 In addition to the recommended ER width for the water feature itself, associated landscape features may require the ER width to be modified to factor in additional inherent hazards to development.

-have existing topographical or geo-technical constraints) the following are recommended.
-For lands described in section 664(1)(b) of the Municipal Government Act (unsuitable for development because they are subject to flooding, have high risk of erosion, or
+For lands described in section 664(1)(b) of the Municipal Government Act (unsuitable for development because they are subject to flooding, have high risk of erosion, or have existing topographical or geo-technical constraints) the following are recommended.